 - Monumental, human-made spaces hold a special appeal.

-- You are travelling with older children who will love the sheer scale of the descent.
+- You are travelling with older children who will love the sheer scale of the descent and the changing environments.

 Consider skipping it if: